Skip to main content

 Fees & Compliance

 Registration and administration fees apply to state candidate committees, political party committees, political action committees, and lobbyists that are registered or are required to register in The Guardian System.
-The following registration and administration fee schedule was adopted by the Ethics Commission at its June 9, 2023, meeting with an effective date of July 1, 2023.
+The following registration and administration fee schedule was re-adopted by the Ethics Commission at its July 10, 2025.

 Schedule of Fees for Registration and Administration